8kto/ttrpg-dungeon-battle-sim/Readme.md

 - [x] Saves inventory in the browser's local storage, meaning the selected items will persist after a page reload
 - [x] Displays help on encumbrance and speed
 - [x] Converts text (which can be copied from other sources) into equipment and adds it to the inventory
-- [x] Exports inventories as JSON, which can be manually added to the browser's storage (dev tools).
-I didn’t have time yet to write a more convenient import feature.
+- [x] Exports and import characters and their inventories
 - [x] Custom items
 - [x] Builds with WMR